SakshiiRohida/finance-sales-analytics-dashboard/README.md

 Finance Sales Analytics Dashboard

-Business-Aware Profit Prediction and Analytics

-Project Overview

-This project is an end-to-end analytics system for analyzing sales, pricing, discounts, and profit using machine learning and business logic.
-It demonstrates why pure machine learning models can fail in finance-related problems and how business-aware modeling fixes those issues.
+An end-to-end sales and profit analytics system demonstrating why pure machine learning models fail in finance and how business-aware modeling fixes those failures.

-The system includes data cleaning, exploratory analysis, profit modeling, and an interactive Streamlit dashboard with a profit simulator.

-The Core Problem

-A profit prediction model trained purely on historical data can learn misleading correlations, such as:
+Why this project exists

+In real business settings, profit prediction models often learn misleading correlations from historical data.

+Examples:

-Higher discounts appearing to increase profit
+Discounts appear to increase profit

-Manufacturing cost having little or no impact on profit
+Manufacturing cost has little effect on profit

 These patterns may be statistically valid but are financially incorrect.

-Two Modeling Approaches Used
+This project addresses that gap.

+Two modeling approaches
 1. Pure Machine Learning Model

-The Pure ML model predicts profit using historical patterns only.
+Trained only on historical data

-Learns correlations from past data
+Learns correlations and seasonal patterns

-Captures demand behavior and seasonality

-Can violate financial logic when data is biased
+Can violate basic financial logic when data is biased

-This model is useful for understanding historical trends but is unreliable for decision-making without constraints.
+Useful for trend analysis, but unsafe for decision-making on its own.

-2. Business-Aware Model (Improved Approach)
+2. Business-Aware Model (Improved)

-The Business-Aware model incorporates financial logic through feature engineering.
+Encodes non-negotiable financial logic using feature engineering

-Key ideas:
+Uses:

 Unit Margin = Sale Price − Manufacturing Cost

 Discount Ratio = Discounts / Gross Revenue

-This ensures:

-Profit decreases when costs increase

-Profit decreases when discounts increase
+Ensures:

+Higher costs reduce profit

+Higher discounts reduce profit

-Machine learning is still used to model uncertain relationships, but non-negotiable business rules are enforced.
+Machine learning is still used, but within business constraints.

-Dashboard Features
+What the dashboard shows

 Sales and profit KPIs

-Trend analysis over time
+Time-based trends

 Country-level performance

-Profit simulator with user-controlled inputs
+Interactive profit simulator

+Toggle to compare:

-Toggle to compare Pure ML predictions vs Business-Adjusted results
+Pure ML predictions

-This allows users to clearly see how business logic changes model behavior.
+Business-adjusted results

+This makes model behavior transparent and interpretable.

+Tech stack

+Python

+Pandas, NumPy

+Scikit-learn (Random Forest)

+Streamlit

+Plotly / Matplotlib